ChrisCurrin/goldilocks-GABA/README.md

 ## Reproducing the results

-* Run the cells in the notebook in order
+Option 1: Run the cells in the notebook and click "Run" for the widgets

-* To download the data used in the paper (~30 GB), set `DOWNLOAD_CACHE = True` in the first cell.
-This may take a while depending on your internet connection.
+Option 2: Run each file in script